dstw/dstw.github.io/_posts/2025-06-06-debugging-ci-pipeline.markdown

 ---

-## 🧪 Bonus: Use Matrix Testing to Detect Version-Specific Failures
+## Extra: Use Matrix Testing to Detect Version-Specific Failures

 To prevent future version mismatches, we introduced matrix testing: